heynemann/generator-flask-app/README.md

 * "make redis-test" to get a redis instance up for your unit tests (localhost:4448);
 * "make kill-redis-test" to kill the test redis instance (localhost:4448);
 * "make tox" to run tests against all supported python versions.

-### Running my App
-* "make run" to run your application with local.conf (http://local.generator.com:3000/);

-**IMPORTANT**: In order for the authentication to work properly, you must run in http://local.generator.com:3000.
-This will use the sample oauth apps.
-In order to run your own app you must change the AUTH_PROVIDERS configuration.
-Refer to local.conf in order to change that.

 ### Using Flask Admin
 * Just access http://local.generator.com:3000/admin/;